-I haven’t tried this one yet too, but the thought of having to carefully iron on the edges scares me and I feel like it is too much of a work.
+I haven’t tried this one yet, but the thought of having to carefully iron on the edges scares me and I feel like it is too much work.
 But it might be worth a try.
 I am thinking that with these, you may not need to remove the fusible fleece at all.
 They are soft enough to be in a quilt.

-Pros: No need to remove paper.
+Pros: No need to remove the paper.
 No messy glue residue.

 Which method do you use?
 Not listed here?